Make Music Houston

 Amazingly enough, this dream has come true.
 The Fête has turned into a true national holiday: France shuts down on the summer solstice and musicians take over.
 Almost 8% of the country (5 million people) have played an instrument or sung in public for the Fête de la Musique.

-Four decades later, the holiday has spread throughout the world and is now celebrated in more than 120 countries.
-In the U.S., the presenting sponsor is the NAMM Foundation.
+Over four decades later, the holiday has spread throughout the world and is now celebrated in more than 120 cities in the U.S. Here in the States, the presenting sponsor is the NAMM Foundation.

 For more info, visit the Consulate General of France in Houston.